refinery/refinerycms/doc/guides/1 - Getting Started/4 - How to get help.md

 Please remember that Refinery is a fully open-source application.
 None of us are paid to fix it or improve it; we do so because we like Refinery and we greatly appreciate its value.
-Unfortunately, we cannot immediately drop everything to solve a problem for you (as much as we’d like to).
+Unfortunately, we cannot immediately drop everything to solve a problem for you (as much as we'd like to).
 Be patient, and try to figure out the problem on your own while you wait.
 The more information you can dig up yourself, the easier it is for us to help you resolve your issues expediently.